 Contributed by Delphine from Lesterlost

-Albany is a busy port city and regional hub that perfectly balances beaches, history and nature reserves along with an abundance of farm fresh food, wine, distilleries and breweries.
+Albany on the south coast of WA is a busy port city and regional hub that perfectly balances beaches, history and nature reserves along with an abundance of farm fresh food, wine, distilleries and breweries.

 Although the warmest days are over the summer (where you can experience day time highs several degrees cooler than Perth), it can still be a beautiful destination year round.
 Autumn brings events such as Taste Great Southern and whale watching season from May to early October can bring some incredible visitors to King George Sound.